Treatments

 What is MoleMax skin cancer detection?

-MoleMax skin cancer detection is being used by many centres around the world.
 The MoleMax system enables the doctor to visually compare the images from the current year against the images taken from one or more prior years, searching for changes in your individual lesions, or the development of new lesions.
-This offers the doctor a way to document your lesions without having to rely on memory or notes.

 How is MoleMax skin cancer detection done?

 You will be assessed by the doctor first.
 Fifteen to twenty images of your skin surface and moles will then be taken using a high-definition digital MoleMax camera, and the images stored in a specially developed MoleMax software program.
-This procedure takes about thirty minutes.

 What are the benefits of MoleMax skin cancer detection?

-MoleMax skin cancer detection has a number of benefits
+MoleMax skin cancer detection has a number of benefits;

 What do I look for at home?